cozmoc/stories/README.md

 you can swap items or create variables without having to write more than one line and create a mess.

 # What is your favorite third-party Vue.js library?
 Why?
-Since this is my first time using Vue.js, I find VueX an awesome solution to many state management problems.
+Since this is my first time using VueX, I find VueX an awesome solution to many state management problems.
 ```